 - Usage of Greyball

-Tom Elvidge, Uber’s GM said that the company would appeal.
+Tom Elvidge, Uber’s GM, said that the company would appeal.
 Furthermore, he provided conclusions on the circumstances that would come forward if London’s decision sticks.
-On the other hand, Sadiq Khan, London’s Mayor expressed his support towards the decision of revoking Uber’s operations.
+On the other hand, Sadiq Khan, London’s Mayor, expressed his support for the decision to revoke Uber’s operations.
 He talked about London’s future, where Uber seemed to not have qualified.

 “All companies in London must play by the rules and adhere to the high standards we expect – particularly when it comes to the safety of customers.
 Providing an innovative service must not be at the expense of customer safety and security,” Khan said.

-Customers obviously expressed unhappiness on the social media regarding this.
+Customers obviously expressed unhappiness on social media regarding this.

 As for the London taxi companies and trade organizations, they exquisitely supported the decision.

 Steve McNamara, General Secretary of the Licensed Taxi Drivers’ Association, said, “Since it first came onto our streets Uber has broken the law, exploited its drivers and refused to take responsibility for the safety of passengers.
 We expect Uber will again embark on a spurious legal challenge against the Mayor and TfL, and we will urge the court to uphold this decision.
 This immoral company has no place on London’s streets.”

 As far as rules are concerned, Uber needs to file its appeal within 21 days.
 Legally, they can operate within this period.
 As per social media responses, Uber is more likely to prevail.
 London comes among those cities where it becomes tough to take it away from citizens who have been extensively used to services like Uber.